microsoft/AcademicContent/Workshop/14. LUIS/LUIS HOL.md

     _Entering a new utterance_

 1. Click "soccer" in the utterance (the square brackets will appear when you hover over the word), and then select **NewsTopic** from the ensuing menu to connect "soccer" to the NewsTopic entity.
+Then click **Save**.

     ![Connecting "soccer" to the NewsTopic entity](Images/luis-assign-entity.png)